eclipse-archived/ceylon-lang.org/blog/2013-11-17-intersections-and-variance.md

 Satisfied?
 Good.

-### Generic supertypes and principal instantiation inheritance
+### Generic supertypes and principal instantiations

 So, how are these identities useful?
 Well, imagine that we have a type `T` whose supertypes include multiple